tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_v2/README.md

 ```

 ### Compare Results
-To compare results with the old one
+To compare results with results in results/SF10000.
+Use 'python3 compare_result.py -h' for help mesage
 ```bash
 #If you don't have python3, For CentOS
 yum install -y python3-devel